Jerusalem: Legitimizing Division and Dismissing Diversity

 Nearly every international peace plan for the Middle East has appreciated this diversity in some way.
 The 1947 United Nations Peace Plan called for Jerusalem to be an international city, while 1993’s Oslo Accords recognized that the status of Jerusalem would need to be determined in future negotiations between the parties, precisely because of its importance to both Israelis and Palestinians, as well as Jews, Christians, and Muslims around the world.
 Considered options have included dividing Jerusalem with West Jerusalem as the capital of Israel and East Jerusalem as the capital of a future Palestinian state; a shared capital between Israelis and Palestinians; or an international status arrangement.

 At present, Jerusalem is currently home to approximately 600,000 Israelis who mostly live in West Jerusalem, and approximately 300,000 Palestinians who mostly live in East Jerusalem.
 Israel took control of East Jerusalem in the 1967 War, and annexed it in 1980, declaring Jerusalem, “complete and united,” as the capital of Israel.
 This move was not recognized by the international community; U.N.
-Security Council Resolution 478 in 1980 rejected the annexation on the ground that East Jerusalem was occupied territory, position affirmed in an International Court of Justice (ICJ) Advisory Opinion in 2004.
+Security Council Resolution 478 in 1980 rejected the annexation on the ground that East Jerusalem was occupied territory, a position affirmed in an International Court of Justice (ICJ) Advisory Opinion in 2004.

 Palestinians living within Jerusalem are considered permanent residents rather than citizens of Israel, and municipal services such as education to Palestinian areas are less than half per capita as in Jewish Israeli neighborhoods.
 Meanwhile, since the second intifada, Palestinians living in the West Bank, some just a few kilometers outside Jerusalem’s borders, are denied access to the city without special permission from Israeli authorities.